 Rick Gresh has left David Burke’s Primehouse after seven years as its executive chef.
 He’s moving on to head the kitchen at Virgin Hotel Chicago.
 David Burke’s Primehouse, The JAMES, 616 N. Rush St., Chicago, IL 60611, 312-660-6000.

-Chef David Posey is leaving Blackbird to open his own restaurant by the end of July.
-Avec chef Perry Hendrix will step in to oversee both kitchens.
+Chef David Posey is leaving Blackbird to open his own restaurant.
+Avec chef Perry Hendrix is stepping in to oversee both kitchens.
 Blackbird, 619 W. Randolph St., Chicago, IL 60661, 312-715-0708.

 The Ritz-Carlton Chicago - A Four Seasons Hotel has a new executive chef, Germany-born Martin Knaubert, which means he’s taken over the kitchen from Mark Payne.
 The Ritz-Carlton Chicago - A Four Seasons Hotel, Water Tower Place, 160 E. Pearson St., Chicago, IL 60611, 312-266-1000.